loicrouillermonay/BSA2021_Google/README.md

 ## 2. Approach to solve the problem

-At the project's level as a whole, Figure 1 represents the stages we will go through until the final deliverables.
 Regarding how we will solve the problem of creating a predictive model, we will practice a method inspired by what we have read and learned in the research findings mentioned at the end of the readme.
 The method is described in the following paragraphs.

 First of all, we collected data from reading comprehension tests from examples of exams made available according to each French level by the ex.
 This allowed us to collect a whole set of more than 1000 sentences sorted by experts from A1 level to C2.
 Therefore, we guarantee the quality and the accuracy of the training data we provide to the model.